chief-space-cops

 Jackie Franklin was a classically trained Shakespearean actor and took the role of Don Geronimo after his stage career had stalled out.
 Franklin told his closest friends, of which there were few, he would leave "that dog crap show" the instant Broadway called.
 The call never came.
 As the years passed, Franklin became harder and harder to deal with and may have harbored more inner demons than the character he played.

-Space Cops proper sat dormant on 110 reels of Type C one-inch video tape in a San Diego County salt mine for 30 years.
+Space Cops proper sat dormant on 110 reels of 35mm film (Eastman 5247) in a San Diego County salt mine for 30 years.
 Walk Softly Films acquired the rights to all episodes and materials of the series in 2011.
-They immediately released three episodes, but began to realize the amount of work it would take to get the entire series restored to a condition worthy of exhibition.
-In 2017, restoration of Season 1 was completed in total and is currently being re-released, free of charge, to the public on the Space Cops YouTube Channel.
+Restoration of Season 1 was completed in 2017 and is currently available on the Space Cops YouTube Channel.
+Restoration efforts have since slowed but, with advancements in artificial intelligence, it’s hoped that Season 2 can be restored in the near future.